Tom Brady: Broadcasting career

 On May 10, 2022, Fox Sports announced that Brady would join the network as the lead color commentator.
 Brady's deal with Fox will reportedly pay him $375 million over 10 years, making Brady the highest paid sports commentator in history.
-Brady began his broadcasting career during the 2024 UFL Championship Game's second quarter, and made his NFL on Fox debut alongside play caller Kevin Burkhardt starting with the 2024 NFL season.
+Brady began his broadcasting career during the 2024 UFL championship game's second quarter, and made his NFL on Fox debut alongside play caller Kevin Burkhardt starting with the 2024 NFL season.
 Brady was also a part of the Fox broadcast team for Super Bowl LIX.

-However, the NFL has put several restrictions on Brady after he submitted a bid to become part owner of the Las Vegas Raiders.
+After Brady submitted a bid to become part owner of the Las Vegas Raiders, the NFL has put several restrictions on him.
 Brady may not attend in-person or online broadcast production meetings, nor is he allowed to have access to team facilities, coaches, or players.
 He also must follow rules in the NFL constitution and bylaws that prohibit owners or prospective owners from publicly criticizing game officials and other teams.
 These restrictions were "relaxed" prior to the 2025 NFL season where Brady was allowed to attend production meetings remotely and to interview players off-site.